Frequently Asked Questions

 What are your fees?

 Our self-pay rates are: Intake Session $175 (60-minute diagnostic interview), 45-Minute Session $150, and 90-Minute Session $285.
 We accept debit/credit card and HSA.
-We also accept Blue Cross Blue Shield, Cigna, United/Optum, Aetna, and Humana insurance.
+We also accept Blue Cross Blue Shield, Cigna, United/Optum, Aetna, Humana, and TriWest VA Community Care Network insurance.
 For other insurance providers, you can request a super bill for out-of-network reimbursement.
 Visit our Rates page for full details including EMDR Intensive pricing.

 How do I schedule an intake?

-Simply contact us through our Contact page or send us an email at [email protected].
+Simply contact us through our Contact page, send us an email at [email protected], or book online.
 To expedite your scheduling, include your photo ID and insurance card in your email.

 Do you prescribe medication?